o2r-project/erc-spec/docs/spec/docker.md

 The Dockerfile MUST have an active instruction `CMD`, or a combination of the instructions `ENTRYPOINT` and `CMD`, which executes the packaged analysis.

-The Dockerfile MUST NOT contain `EXPOSE` instructions.
+The Dockerfile SHOULD NOT contain `EXPOSE` instructions.

+### Making data, code, and text available within container

+The runtime environment image contains all dependencies and libraries needed by the code in an ERC.
+Especially for large datasets, it in unfeasible to replicate the complete dataset contained within the ERC in the image.
+For archival, it can also be confusing to replicate code and text, albeit them being relatively small in size, within the container.

+Therefore a host directory is [mounted into a container](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) at runtime using a [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-directory-as-a-data-volume).

+The Dockerfile SHOULD NOT contain a `COPY` or `ADD` command to include data, code or text from the ERC into the image.

 The Dockerfile MUST contain a `VOLUME` instruction to define the mount point of the ERC within the container.
 This mountpoint SHOULD be `/erc`.
-If the mountpoint is different from `/erc`, the value MUST be defined in `erc.yml` in a node `execution.mountpoint`.
+If the mountpoint is different from `/erc`, the value MUST be defined in `erc.yml` in a node `execution.mount_point`.

 Example for the mountpoint configuration: